josemazo/nyc-taxi-tip-predictor/README.md

 TL;DR
 -----

-After cleaning and getting a sample from the original dataset, it's possible to predict, with an `accuracy of XX.XX%`, if the tip of a trip in a NYC taxi it's going to be `less thant 20%` or `greater than or equal to 20%` of the charge.
+After cleaning and getting a sample from the original dataset, it's possible to predict, with an `accuracy of 71.74%`, if the tip of a trip in a NYC taxi it's going to be `less thant 20%` or `greater than or equal to 20%` of the charge.

 Extended version